favor1412/Pictures/README.md

 # Pictures
-For picture storage in markdown files
+For Picture Storage in Documents